Topologically Protected Strong-Interaction of Photonics with Free Electron

-\textit{Conclusion.}—We have proposed a robust high-degree-of-freedom platform for studying the strong interaction between free electron with topological cavity photons.
-In this topologically protected PINEM, strong coupling does not necessitate the zero time delay and phase-matching as required in traditional PINEM.
-It is demonstrated that higher-order topological states can be used to enhance light-matter interaction with the quality factor higher than 20,000.
+\textit{Conclusion.}—We have proposed a robust high-degree-of-freedom platform for studying the strong interaction between free electrons with topological cavity photons.
+In this topologically protected PINEM, strong coupling does not necessitate the zero time delay and phase matching as required in traditional PINEM.
+It is demonstrated that higher-order topological states can be used to enhance light-matter interaction with the quality factor higher than 20 000.
 The topological photonic platform enables the free electron pulse shaping.
-More flexibly controlling the wave function of free electrons assists in controlling the QED processes and quantum optics with free electrons.
-Finally, we envision that the structure can be further optimized to further enlarge the single-photon-single-electron coupling coefficient $g_{\text{Qu}}$, thus enables the experimental demonstration of the entanglement involving free electrons.
-For instance, we may consider the case of slow electrons and abandon the non-recoil approximation \cite{talebiStrongInteractionSlow2020}.
-The interaction between slow electrons and corner state would make full use of the transverse component of the corner state.
+Flexible controlling of the wave function of free electrons is of particular importance in controlling the QED processes.
+We envision that the structure can be further optimized to further enlarge the single-photon-single-electron coupling coefficient $g_{\text{Qu}}$, thus enabling the experimental demonstration of the quantum optics with free electrons \cite{sunGeneratingOpticalCat2023b}.
+Furthermore, one may consider the using of slow electrons for the topological photonics.
+When abandoning the nonrecoil approximation \cite{talebiStrongInteractionSlow2020,talebPhaselockedPhotonElectron2023,chahshouriTailoringNearfieldmediatedPhoton2023}, it is allowed to make use of the transverse component of the corner state for the interaction between slow electrons and corner state.